input-output-hk/adrestia/Bug-Classification.md

-Bugs are categorized according to two criteria: **severity** and **priority**.
-Each criterion is separated into three levels: low, medium and high.
-Each development repository should use the following labels to classify defects:

-- `BUG`
-- `SEVERITY:LOW`
-- `SEVERITY:MEDIUM`
-- `SEVERITY:HIGH`
-- `PRIORITY:LOW`
-- `PRIORITY:MEDIUM`
-- `PRIORITY:HIGH`

-A `BUG` label should be present on every reported defect, as well as one `SEVERITY:...` label and one `PRIORITY:...` label depending on its classification.
-This way, one can easily search for all bugs, or bugs belonging to a certain sub-category.
+Our software defects are tracked with Jira issues.
+Here is [the list of unresolved bugs](https://jira.iohk.io/issues?jql=project%3DADP%20and%20type%20%3D%20Bug%20and%20resolution%20%3D%20Unresolved%20ORDER%20BY%20priority%20DESC%2C%20created) in the Adrestia project.

+We classify bugs by two criteria, which are related but not exactly the same thing.

-### Severity
+### 1. Severity

-##### Definition

-Indicates the impact on the system and how severely its core functionality is affected.
-The severity is assessed by the engineering team working on the system.
+Indicates the impact on users and how much functionality is affected.
+The severity is assessed by the engineering and QA team working on the system.

-##### Role

-Informs the team and external partners about the severity of a defect to help drive decisions such as setting priorities or delaying a release.

-##### Levels
+The Jira issue `Severity / Probability Score` field show how bad the defect is.

 Severity | Description / Example
 --- |     ---
+None |
+1 |
-Low | Small defects that do not prevent any crucial functionality from working.
+2 | Small defects that do not prevent any crucial functionality from working.
 Could be a typo in a message, some uninformative error or some bearable performance degradation.
-Medium | Visible impact on a core function or significant performance degradation.
+3 | Visible impact on a core function or significant performance degradation.
-High | A core function of the system isn't responsive or is returning invalid data.
+4 | A core function of the system isn't responsive or is returning invalid data.
+5 |

-### Priority
+### 2. Priority

-##### Definition

-Indicates which issues should be addressed first because of their impact on the business.
-The priority is set by the product team based on business requirements.
-High severity defects will _mostly_ tend to have a higher priority, but some low severity defects may have an important impact on the user experience and therefore have a high priority.
+Priority defines which issues should be addressed first.

+The priority value is set by the product team based on business requirements, the severity of the defect, estimated time to fix it, and other factors such as impact on the user experience.
-##### Role

-Organizing issue resolution in a way that is meaningful for the business.

-##### Levels
+High severity defects will tend to have a higher priority, but this is not necessarily always the case.

 Priority | Description / Example
 --- | ---
+Lowest |
 Low | Would eventually require attention if time allows it.
 Medium | A bug that needs to be addressed after ongoing stories and tasks.
 High | Requires immediate attention.
+Highest |

 ---